-As a result of climate change, the frequency and severity of heat waves, droughts, flooding events and storms across the globe is increasing.
-Amplified by higher levels of exposure and persistent vulnerability, the increasing hazard risk is resulting in higher human and economic losses from disaster events.
+Climate change is already affecting the frequency and severity of heat waves, droughts, flooding events and storms in many parts of the world.
+Amplified by increasing levels of exposure and persistent vulnerability, the increasing hazard risk is resulting in higher human and economic losses from disaster events.
 The impact of losses is felt by governments and communities alike.

-Unless climate-related disaster risk management is integrated into plans for economic growth, expanded agricultural production and infrastructure planning for example, countries will face ever more serious economic and livelihood losses and interrupted development progress.
+Unless climate-related disaster risk management is integrated into plans for economic growth, expanded agricultural production, urban settlements and infrastructure for example, countries will face ever more serious economic and livelihood losses and interrupted development progress.
 Efforts to make countries more resilient to climate-related disasters and to scale up short- and long-term disaster risk management strategies are urgently needed.

-We are committed to enhancing the effectiveness of disaster risk management in climate compatible development policies and practicies, at national and local levels.
+We are committed to enhancing the effectiveness of disaster risk management in climate compatible development policies and practices, from local to international scales.

-1. Increase the availability, accessibility and use of scientific information on disaster risks for a wide range of decision makers in developing countries.
+1. Increase the availability, accessibility and use of information on disaster risks and management strategies for decision makers in developing countries.

 2. Understand and shape how national systems for managing disaster risks are adapted to the impact of climate change.